Flooded Home

 • Make a plan: Create an emergency plan with your family that includes designated meeting spots and emergency contacts.
 Make sure everyone knows what to do and practice your plan.

-• Build an emergency kit: Prepare an emergency kit with essentials such as non-perishable food, a flashlight, water, first-aid supplies, and any necessary medications.
+• Build an emergency kit: Prepare an emergency kit with essentials such as non-perishable food, water, a flashlight, first-aid supplies, and any necessary medications.
 Don't forget to include supplies for pets.

 • Know Your Neighbors: By knowing your neighbors and building a strong network, you can increase your community's readiness level in an emergency.